20 April, 2026

 - Workers’ compensation

-- Personal investment is perhaps your main source of funding.
-Since you’re spending your own cash, you don’t have to seek investments from other people or an organisation.
+- Personal investment is your main source of funding.
+Here, you will be spending your own cash; no need to seek investments from other people or an organisation.
 You’ll have full control of your operations and keep all the profits from those activities.

 - Loans and investors are the most common ways to secure funding for startup businesses.
-As a small business, you’ll have a harder time procuring financial support.
-You can start with a solid business plan, though, to demonstrate your seriousness about your new venture.
+Unfortunately, small businesses will have a harder time procuring financial support.
+You can start with a solid business plan, though, to demonstrate seriousness about your new venture.

 Operations

-Sure, a cleaning business is a low-cost venture, but you still need to acquire these cleaning items ahead of your first job.
+A cleaning business is a low-cost venture.
+Still, you will need to acquire essential cleaning items ahead of your first job.

 - Mop